Dangers of Outdated Firehouses

 “While the Conroe Fire Station mold remediation project cost roughly $90,000, the South Portland Fire Department required major renovations with a project estimate of $1.3 million.”

 Replacing all the aging and dilapidated stations in need would roughly cost $70 billion to $100 billion, according to the NFPA report.
 Fire departments, especially those that are small, face factors that severely restrict their finances; limited systems of funding, inefficiencies at the leadership level, and limited public awareness.
 These make it near impossible to make updates to firehouses, equipment, and technology that allows firefighters to protect their communities, and themselves in the process.
-The Fire and EMS fund recently shared a story about the Poughkeepsie Fire Department in New York, and the multitude of these issues they are facing.
+The Fire and EMS fund recently shared a story about the Fairview Fire District in New York, and the multitude of these issues they are facing.
 We understand the severity of such issues and support America’s fire departments needs for awareness and funding.

 Are you a leader in your local fire department?
 Or is your local department suffering from these same problems?
 We’d love to shine a light on these issues and help you tell your story.
 Contact our Executive Director at email@example.com to share your story.